Control of Certain Wild Bird Species

 Dublin 7 D07 N7CV

-Please note all submissions must include the full name and address of the person making the submission and where relevant the name of the body or organisation represented.
+* Please note all submissions must include the full name and address of the person making the submission and where relevant the name of the body or organisation represented.
 Confidential or commercially sensitive information should be clearly identified in your submission.
-However parties should also note that any or all responses to the consultation are subject in their entirety to the provisions of the FOI Acts and may be published by the Department of Housing, Local Government and Heritage.
+However, parties should also note that all responses to the consultation will be published by the Department of Housing, Local Government and Heritage.